Stuttgart Main Station

 In spite of its position underground, the station will appeal with its brightness and visual openness, which is esthetically pleasing and enhances safety.
 During the day, the station hall will be flooded with natural daylight via large "light eyes".
 At the same time, these light eyes communicate the presence of the underground railway station to passers-by at ground level.
 The 16 tracks and 17 platforms of the current terminus station will be reduced to eight tracks and four platforms, thus increasing efficiency and reducing travel time.

-The new station consists of a white concrete structure mainly designed for compression and with minimum construction depth.
-The thickness of the optimized shell structure was reduced to one hundredth of the span, which results in significantly less material being used.
+The new station consists of a white concrete structure with minimum construction depth.
+The thickness of the optimized shell structure was reduced to almost one hundredth of the span, which results in significantly less material being used.
 The efficiency of the construction work was further increased by choosing re-usable concrete formwork and modular prefabricated components.
 By developing a special concrete material, it was possible to leave the fair-faced concrete surfaces exposed, without fire protection cladding, so that the architectural structure is fully open to view.